Cook Like Czechs

 Green Beans in Cream Sauce

-Enjoy this simple vegetarian meal made with green beans and a silky sweet and sour creamy sauce.
-Perfect for a light lunch or dinner!
+Enjoy this simple vegetarian meal made with green beans in a silky sweet and sour creamy sauce.
+It's perfect for a light dinner!

 Servings: 4